Woodrow Wilson School

-The school counts among its alumni two secretaries of state, a secretary of defense, a secretary of the Treasury, several U.S. representatives, senators and governors, a chair of the Federal Reserve Board, many U.S. and foreign government officials, ambassadors, leaders of nonprofit organizations, and other influential policymakers.
+The school counts among its alumni a secretary of state, a secretary of defense, a secretary of the Treasury, several U.S. representatives, senators and governors, a chair of the Federal Reserve Board, U.S. and foreign government officials, ambassadors, leaders of nonprofit organizations, and other policymakers.

 Both undergraduate and graduate students have the opportunity to gain real-world experience in domestic public policy or international affairs.
 Undergraduates participate in policy seminars, which can include travel in the United States and abroad.
-The undergraduate program underwent a restructuring in 2011 that opened the major — previously the University’s only competitive undergraduate major — to all students who meet prerequisite requirements, taking effect for the students enrolling in fall 2011 as the class of 2015.
+The undergraduate program underwent a restructuring in 2011 that opened the major — previously the University’s only competitive undergraduate major — to all students who meet prerequisite requirements, taking effect for the students who enrolled in fall 2011 as the Class of 2015.

 In its graduate program, the school emphasizes policy-oriented research and teaching.
 M.P.A. candidates follow a core curriculum and then branch into one of four fields of concentration.
 An M.P.A./J.D. joint-degree program and five certificate programs expand the graduate curriculum.